michaeldmcqueen/breakopen/_schedule/medicinal-infusions-workshop.md

 Taught by Ashley Noack

-<br>Learn how to make your own mental first aid kit and walk away with herbal remedies
+Herbal Infusions for Stress and Self-Care
+<br>learn how to begin connecting with plants to support emotional well-being in your daily life by meeting some helpful herbs and crafting personalized tea blends.